United battles glitches in Continental system merger

-NEW YORK (Reuters) - United Airlines battled service delays this weekend as it worked through technology glitches during its combination of the United and Continental Airlines reservation systems.
+NEW YORK, March 4 (Reuters) - United Airlines battled service delays this weekend as it worked through technology glitches during its combination of the United and Continental Airlines reservation systems.

-United on Saturday adopted the reservation platform of the former Continental Airlines after the companies merged to form the world’s largest airline, now known as United Airlines and owned by United Continental Holdings Inc (UAL.N).
+United on Saturday adopted the reservation platform of the former Continental Airlines after the companies merged to form the world’s largest airline, now known as United Airlines and owned by United Continental Holdings Inc.

 But after spending months preparing for the change -- including training about 15,000 employees on the new software -- United said on Sunday that technical issues had flared up at airports across the system, causing delays.